ufosc/swampymud/docs/world_spec.md

 ```

 To address this, we need to refine our model of the personae.
-In actuality, the `personae` is **read twice**.
+Rather, our project does multiple passes through the `personae`.
-First, basic objects are loaded and bound to the appropriate symbol.
+First, basic objects are loaded with their class's `.load` method and bound to their symbol.
+Then, we update our intermediate representation to replace all symbols with their appropriate type / object.
-Then, when all symbols have been established, objects are read in a second time.
+Then, when all symbols have been established, we give the same data to objects, this time by calling their `.post_load` method.

 This is a more accurate representation of what happens with the code above.
 ```python